neuroforest/neuro/neuro/tools/terminal/README.md

-NeuroTerminal is a Python package with tools and utils to use in unix-like terminal.
+`neuro` is a command-line tool to interact with NeuroForest from the terminal.

 ```
 Usage: neuro [OPTIONS] COMMAND [ARGS]...